 Most infections are passed on through close personal contact with an infected household member or sex partner, not through casual contact.

 Foodborne HAV outbreaks sometimes occur in the U.S., for example, through food handlers who have the virus.
-In 2016, an outbreak was traced to a batch of frozen strawberries.
+In 2016, an outbreak was

 The most common reported risk factor for HAV in the U.S. is international travel.
 Even among people staying in luxury hotels, 3 in every 1,000 acquire HAV each month.

 Anyone who has not been vaccinated or previously infected is susceptible.

 - sexual or household contact with an infected person

 - living or working in a community residence